nasa/harmony-maskfill/README.md

 ## Overview:

 The `MaskFill` utility works with gridded data, applying a fill value in all pixels outside of a provided shape.
+This utility is now available either on-premises via SPDS or as a Harmony service.

 The utility accepts HDF-5 files which follow CF conventions and GeoTIFFs.